 Magpies are known for their intelligence.
 We are also resourceful and curious and being part of the upper years team, we are able to gather knowledge and apply this to our daily learning.

-PE for Magpies will be on Wednesday mornings and Dance will be on Thursday mornings.
+PE and Dance for Magpies will be on a Thursday.
 Please ensure your child comes to school with the correct kit, which is clearly labelled.
 For more information about kit requirements, please visit our 'Physical Education & School Sport' Page.
 We will ensure that PE kits are sent home at the end of every half term.

 Home learning will be sent home on Fridays and should be returned to school on Wednesday.
 Home learning should be completed to the best standard possible and Mathletics and Times Table Rock Stars should also be completed weekly.
 We celebrate the efforts of Mathletics and Times Table Rock Stars in our assemblies with special class shout outs and certificates.

-Monday 4th January 2021 - First day of Spring Term
+Monday 19th April 2021 - First day of the Summer Term

-Thursday 1st March 2021 - Last day of Spring Term
+Friday 23rd July 2021 - Last day of Summer Term

 If there are any issues or concerns, please feel free to call or email your teacher (Mr Passmore) or alternatively please contact a team lead (Mrs Gidley or Mrs Foster).

 LETTER - Return to school - Year 5 - September 2020